 IOM3 Young Persons Lecture Competition 2024

 The Young Persons Lecture Competition invites students and professionals up to the age of 28 or under to deliver a short lecture on a materials, minerals, mining, packaging, clay technology or wood science related subject.
 The competition is sponsored by the Institute of Materials, Minerals and Mining IOM3) with support from The Armourers and Brasiers’ Company and the Royce Institute.

 Candidates compete in a series of heats from which six regional candidates are selected to compete in the national final.
 This year the Institute will be running heats on the following dates:

 North East Regional Heat: TBC March 2024

-The 2022 Young Persons’ Lecture Competition (YPLC) final will be held at the Armourers’ Hall in London on the 4th of May 2022.
+The 2024 Young Persons’ Lecture Competition (YPLC) final will be held at the Armourers’ Hall in London in May 2024.